Lincolnshire

 The county is the second largest in England and has a varied geography.
 The south-east contains part of the Fens, a naturally marshy region which has been drained for agriculture, and the south-west is an upland region.
 A wide vale runs north–south from the centre to the north of the county.
 To its east, the chalk hills of the Lincolnshire Wolds, which have been designated a national landscape, occupy the north-east, with a coastal plain and the Lincolnshire Marsh beyond.
 The west of the vale is demarcated by the Lincolnshire Edge, a long escarpment; at its northern end are the Coversands, an area of heath.
 Beyond the edge, the western border of the county contains the eastern part of the Trent Valley and, in the north, part of the Humberhead Levels, with the River Trent itself forming part of the border.

-Lincolnshire has had a comparatively quiet history, being a rural county which was not heavily industrialised and faced little threat of invasion.
+Lincolnshire has had a comparatively quiet history, being a predominantly rural county that was not heavily industrialised and faced relatively limited external threats compared to other regions of England.
 In the Roman era Lincoln was a major settlement, called Lindum Colonia.
 In the fifth century what would become the county was settled by the invading Angles, who established the Kingdom of Lindsey in the north of the region.
 Lincoln became the centre of a diocese in 1072, and Lincoln Cathedral was built over the following centuries.
-The late Middle Ages were a particularly prosperous period, when wealth from wool trade facilitated the building of grand churches such as St Botolph's Church, Boston.
-During the Second World War the relatively flat topography of the county made it an important base for the Royal Air Force, which built several airfields and based two bomber squadrons in the area.
+The late Middle Ages were a particularly prosperous period, when wealth from wool trade facilitated the building of the grand wool churches such as St Botolph's Church, Boston.
+During the Second World War the relatively flat topography of the county made it an important base for the Royal Air Force, which gave rise to the nickname 'Bomber County'.